a11yproject/a11yproject.com/src/posts/accessibility-seo.md

 <!-- Better -->
 <img
   src="cool-shoes-1234.jpg"
-	alt="Cool shoes with a red upper and sky blue laces."
+  alt="Cool shoes with a red upper and sky blue laces."/>
-/>
 ```

 ## When we work together, everyone wins